Driving the Cabot Trail: A 1-Day Itinerary on Lovely Cape Breton

 Drive Distance from Rusty Anchor Restaurant: 18 miles approx 31 min

-We came across this perfect sunset spot on accident actually – but sometimes accidents are meant to happen!
+We came across this perfect sunset spot by accident, but sometimes accidents are meant to happen!
 The drive from Rusty Anchor to this secluded point is gorgeous as the sun is going down.
-These are some of the most scenic parts of the Cabot Trail and they are glowing in golden sunlight at this time of evening.
+These are some of the most scenic parts of the Cabot Trail, and they glow in golden sunlight at this time of evening.

 Park and walk out on this secluded little beach and watch the sun dip down behind the rock formations.
 Perfection!
-There may be a few other people sitting on the beach watching – but this really is a hidden little gem to watch the sunset.
+There may be a few other people sitting on the sandy beach watching, but this really is one of the little Cape Breton hidden gems where you can watch the sunset.

 Stop 8: The Normaway Inn and the Barn Music Center